Harun8/AskPDF/README.md

 As a backend as a service i stumbled across supabase which was regarded as a firebase alternative.
 And after doing some research and reading their documentation, I figured that using supabse could be a smart option so that is what i did.

-My reasoning for choosing supabase what primarly on the fact that their documentation and tutorials was easy to understand and it seemed like they've got a relative big community, so there was
+My reasoning for choosing supabase whas primarly on the fact that their documentation and tutorials was easy to understand and it seemed like they've got a relative big community.

   ### Supabase vector DB